-You must justify the choice of organisation and justify why you consider the performance exceptionally poor.
+You must justify the choice of organisation i.e. why you consider the performance exceptionally poor.
 Successful research reports will demonstrate a clear understanding of the industry sector and its competitive pressures.

-A comparison to another organisation, or to the industry sector averages, is required.
+A comparison to another organisation is required for the three-year period.